-- Effective Spring 2002 for all entering and returning students, all grades earned at CSU only will be calculated in computing the student's grade point average. - All credits earned with grades of A, B, C, Pass, or Credit are accepted toward the degree, if applicable. - No grades of D are accepted in transfer.

-- Effective Fall 2007 for all new entering and returning students no graduation credit is given for a grade of "D.". - Residency requirement of 24 semester hours of coursework successfully completed at CSU. - Minimum grade point average at graduation of C (2.00). - Successful completion of university examinations in English, reading, and other examinations as required by the University.
+- Effective Spring 2002, for both entering and returning students, only grades earned at CSU will be calculated in computing the student's grade point average. - All credits earned with grades of A, B, C, Pass, or Credit as applicable are accepted toward the degree. - No grades of D are accepted in transfer. - Effective Fall 2007, for all new and returning students, no graduation credit is given for a grade of "D.". - The stipulated Residency requirement is that 24 semester hours of coursework must be successfully completed at CSU. - A minimum grade point average of C (2.00 on a 4.00 scale) must be achieved for graduation. - Prior to graduation, students must successfully complete English, reading, and other examinations required by the University.
 Math placement examinations are necessary for students who wish to take courses for which passing the Math 0990 examination is a prerequisite.

-All General Studies students must complete 120 semester hours of work, specifically,
+All General Studies students must complete 120 semester hours of work.
+These include 45 hours in general education consisting of the following:

-- 45 hours in general education consisting of: - 6 hours in English composition - 3 hours in general education math - 9 hours in communication skills (upper division writing, speech, and technology) - 6 hours in the humanities and fine arts; 3 credit hours must be from humanities and 3 credits hours in the area of fine arts - 6 hours in natural sciences; one course must include a lab - 9 hours in social sciences; must include at least two disciplines - 6 hours of General Studies Orientation and Capstone Seminars - 36 hours in two General Studies Enhanced Minors from the approved list
+- 6 credit hours in English composition - 3 credit hours in general education math - 9 credit hours in communication skills (upper division writing, speech, and technology) - 6 credit hours in the humanities and fine arts; 3 credit hours must be from humanities and 3 credits hours in an area of fine arts - 6 credit hours in natural sciences; one course must include a lab - 9 credit hours in social sciences; courses must be in at least two academic disciplines - 6 credit hours of General Studies Orientation and Capstone Seminars.

+Students also must successfully complete 36 hours in two General Studies Enhanced Minors from the approved list.
 At least 12 credit hours in each of the two minors must be at the 4000 level.